no1xsyzy/fyp/outline.md

 ## Reactive Manifesto

 1. Organizations are building "reactive" systems [@reactive_manifesto]
-3. More flexible, more scalable, more robust, more resilient
-4. There is not very good pattern
-5. Using sequential language to create such system sucks
 2. Better for applications nowadays [@whatisreactiveprogramming]
+3. More flexible
+4. More scalable
+5. More robust
+6. More resilient
+7. There is not very good pattern
+8. Using sequential language to create such system sucks

 ## Microservices